By Roghieh Sumani

 Emphasis on the oneness and uniqueness of God in whole elements and objects is the other characteristic of Islamic architecture, which includes not only the domes and minarets but also tiling details.
 An effect of the principle of metaphysical oneness is the spiritual importance of empty spaces.
 The basis of oneness is revealed in the term of martyrdom, i.e. La Ilaha Illa Allah = There is no god (Ilah) but God (Allah)).
 If objects were defined by their common concept, then vacancy, i.e. being empty space of the objects, would be the epitome of God's immanence.
 The application of empty spaces in Islamic architecture is a technique for presenting Ciod's oneness.
 Regarding the brief account of Islamic art and its architectural characteristics, decorative elements in Islamic architecture are now discussed:

-Calligraphy is considered as one of the most important Islamic decorative arts since it plays an important role in inscribing the name of God.
-Almost all the Islamic constructions enjoy some sort of carving on stone, plaster, marble, or mosaic surfaces and there may be some verses from Quran or different names of God.
+Calligraphy is considered one of the most important Islamic decorative arts since it plays an important role in inscribing the name of God.
+Almost all the Islamic constructions enjoy some sort of carving on stone, plaster, marble, or mosaic surfaces and there may be some verses from the Quran or different names of God.
 Calligraphy has a close relationship with geometry.
 Sometimes single words such as Allah or Mohammad are repeated on a wall surface in particular geometric forms and structures.

 In Islamic art and architecture, geometry is of special importance and conveys a particular concept.
-With their special abilities, Islamic artists have developed the geometric forms; to the extent that they have come up with some complex ones.
+With their special abilities, Islamic artists have developed geometric forms; to the extent that they have come up with some complex ones.
 These complex forms arc a testimony to the artists' interest in creating symmetric and fractured forms repeated in a circle, as witnessed in the creatures' cycle of life.
 Meanwhile, the mentioned geometry creates visual balance, unity, and order between the positive and negative settings.
 The vaulted cornice is one of the geometric shapes with wide use in Islamic constructions.
 The application of vaulted cornice, especially on the mosque portal, not only adds to a decorative style by refracting and reflecting the light and creating shading but also supports the weight of the construction.
-By changing the colors and light, these designs create an illusion of patterns different from the real one.
+By changing the colors and light, these designs create an illusion of patterns different from the real ones.

 Admiration for nature has deep cultural roots in Iran's architecture, Nonetheless, the infinite allusions of the holy book to plants, light, and items in nature resulted in the multi-faceted presence of nature in Islamic architecture, Islamic artists recreate nature with high precision and apply flowers and trees as decorative motifs in objects and constructions.
-In the Islamic style of tiling, plants are geometrically drawn as a long stem from which other plants branch of gradually.
+In the Islamic style of tiling, plants are geometrically drawn as long stems from which other plants branch off gradually.
 The new stems create other symmetrical and polyphyllous stems, which after multiple divergences, reunite and go back to the main stem.
-This boundless and rhythmically motive frequency, which is defined by the repetition of curved lines, creates a balanced and free pattern.
+This boundless and rhythmic motive frequency, which is defined by the repetition of curved lines, creates a balanced and free pattern.
 We could now understand the effects of three-dimensional spaces made by changes in thickness, color, and pattern.
-The outstanding example of unity between architecture and nature is witnessed in the Hasht Behesht structure.
-Whenever you pass across different surfaces on this structure, you feel, from different angles, the nature and a part of the sky beside you.
+An outstanding example of unity between architecture and nature is witnessed in the Hasht Behesht structure.
+Whenever you pass across different surfaces on this structure, you feel, from different angles, nature and a part of the sky beside you.

 |Nasir Ol Molk Mosque Shiraz|

 For many Muslims, light is the symbol of the Almighty's oneness.
-Asa decorative element in Islamic architecture, light creates new patterns through embellishing the other elements or creating different shapes.
+Asa decorative element in Islamic architecture, light creates new patterns by embellishing the other elements or creating different shapes.
 It also adds a dynamic quality to the architecture by creating the illusion of forms and shapes continuing and merging into each other.
 Nonetheless, the combination of light and shade creates sharp contrasts, especially in brick-like patterns.

 |Shahzade garden - Mahan - Kerman|

 In the Islamic regions with hot weather, the water in the small swimming pools of the central yard and its fountains has two qualities of chilling and decorating.
 The water not only reflects the architecture like a mirror but is also an emphasis on a visual axis.
 In "Bagh Shazdeh" located in Kerman province, for instance, the visual axis that leads to the royal structure in the garden is highlighted by water.
-Before the inexperienced Western eyes, the Islamic decorations may look tasteless and ineffective.
+Before inexperienced Western eyes, Islamic decorations may look tasteless and ineffective.
 However, studying the Islamic decorations in different regions and among various peoples demonstrates that Islamic decorative art is practical and at the service of function, just as much as other forms of Islamic art.
-The most important aspect of the decorative art in Islamic architecture is that decorations are not created for their own sake, but are there to decorate the structures so that art is applied in pursuit of the perfection of mankind (for whom the decorations are designed).
+The most important aspect of decorative art in Islamic architecture is that decorations are not created for their own sake, but are there to decorate the structures so that art is applied in pursuit of the perfection of mankind (for whom the decorations are designed).